tigattack/blog.tiga.tech/content/posts/dell-optiplex-3070-5070-7070-linux-fan-speed/index.md

 ---
-title: Reading Dell Optiplex 3070, 5070, 7070 fan speed in Linux
+title: Reading Dell OptiPlex 3070, 5070, 7070 fan speed in Linux
-description: How to access the fan speed of some Dell Optiplex machines with lm-sensors on Linux
+description: How to access the fan speed of some Dell OptiPlex machines with lm-sensors on Linux
 date: 2023-05-11T09:23:57.768Z
 draft: false
 tags: